-5 Private Event Tips from Truluck’s Event Planners
+5 Private & Group Dining Event Tips from Truluck’s Event Planners

-What to Know Before Hosting a Private Event
+What to Know Before Hosting a Private or Group Dining Event

-Private events can be a great way to celebrate and connect with family, friends, and colleagues, both new and old.
-But let’s face it: With so many details requiring attention, private events can be intimidating to plan.
+Private and group dining events can be a great way to celebrate and connect with family, friends, and colleagues, both new and old.
+But let’s face it: With so many details requiring attention, events can be intimidating to plan.

-We asked Truluck’s event planners for their private event tips for success.
+We asked Truluck’s event planners for their private and group dining event tips for success.
 Here’s what they said.

 1. Start early.

-Whenever possible, planning your private event early can help ensure that your vision comes to life exactly how you want it to.
+Whenever possible, planning your event early can help ensure that your vision comes to life exactly how you want it to.
 Especially with large groups, vendors will require advanced notice to guarantee that they can accommodate your group.
-Rebecca Wright, CPCE of Truluck’s Dallas & Southlake, Texas, locations suggests getting started six months to a year for on-site conference or 45 to 60 days for off-site events.
+Amber Scheer, CPCE, of Truluck’s The Woodlands, TX suggests getting started six months to a year for on-site conference or 45 to 60 days for off-site events.

 Of course, not all details can be hammered out early.
 Being communicative and keeping your event planner in the loop as information becomes available will keep your event planning running smoothly.